GitPaulo/findComms/README.md

 # findComms
-A tool to find twitter artists doing commissions.
+A tool to find twitter artists doing commissions from a user's follower/ing space.

 https://findcomms.web.app/